 (5) Date and time of access

-(6) Websites from which the user’s system accesses our website
+(6) Websites from the user’s system which access our website

 (7) Websites that are accessed by the user’s systems through our website

 The data will also be stored anonymously in the log files of our system.
 These data are not stored together with the user’s other personal data.
 The legal basis for the temporary storage of data and log files is Art.
 6(1) of the GDPR.

 The system’s temporary storing of the IP address is necessary in order to deliver the website to the user’s computer.
 For this purpose, the user’s IP address must be kept stored during the session.
 The data are stored in log files in order for the website to function.
 The data also serves to optimize the website and to keep our information technology systems secure.
 No data are evaluated for marketing purposes in this context.
 These purposes constitute our legitimate interest in processing the data under Art.
 6(1) of the GDPR.
 The data will be deleted as soon as it is no longer necessary for the purpose of collecting them.
 When data are collected to provide the website, this is the case when the respective session is terminated.
 When data are stored in log files, this is the case after no more than seven days.
 Further storage is possible.
 In this case, the IP addresses of users are deleted or alienated so they can be no longer attributed to a calling client.
 Data are required to be collected to provide the website and store data in log files for the operation of the website.
 Consequently, users have no option to opt out.